Share this post:

 How long does it take?

-- Preparation: 1–3 weeks for survey + drawings (longer if structural input or heritage work is needed).
+- Preparation: 1–3 weeks for survey + drawings (longer for structural or heritage work)

-- Decision period: standard target is 8 weeks for Householder cases (can extend if issues arise or you agree extra time).
+- Decision period: target is 8 weeks for Householder cases (can extend if issues arise or by agreement)

-Common reasons for refusal (and how to avoid them)
+Common refusal reasons (and how to avoid them)

 1) Overbearing / overshadowing / overlooking

-Extensions that are too deep/high near a shared boundary can dominate a neighbour’s window or garden.
+Extensions too deep or high near a shared boundary can dominate a neighbour’s window or garden.
 Keep massing modest and step down near boundaries.

 2) Poor design or materials